v8/v8.dev/src/features/iterator-helpers.md

 ```

 ## Iterator.from(object)
-`.from` is a static method and takes an object as an argument.
+`from` is a static method and takes an object as an argument.
 This helper returns an iterator wrapped around the object.

 ```javascript
 // Sellect the list of blog posts from a blog archive page.